spikegrobstein/poc_builder/README.markdown

     . path/to/poc create some_project

-Since always typing the dot and full path can be a pain, you can alias it in your `.bashrc` file:

-    alias poc=". path/to/poc"

-and then you can call `poc` directly from the commandline.

 The following environment variables will affect behavior of POC Builder

  * `POC_DIR`: the directory for your POCs
  * `POC_EDITOR`: the editor for the edit command

+Since always typing the dot and full path can be a pain, you can alias it in your `.bashrc` file.
+This is also a good place to configure its environment variables for custom installs:

+    export POC_DIR="~/projects/poc"
+    export POC_EDITOR="mate"

+    alias poc=". path/to/poc"

+and then you can call `poc` directly from the commandline.

 ## Examples